OS Hardening Overview

 When the TUI is idle for a long period of time, it automatically exits.

 When a user logs in to the system using SSH, the timeout period is determined by the smaller value of the TMOUT field in the /etc/profile file and the ClientAliveInterval field in the /etc/ssh/sshd_config file.
-You are advised to set the timeout period to 300 seconds.
+You are advised to set this parameter to 300 seconds.

 If you do not perform any operation on the TUI for a long time, TUI automatically exits.